Bahrul-Rozak/Bahrul-Rozak/README.md

 # 💫 About Me:
 hi, my name is Bahrul Rozak, my friends used to call me Rozak, Ozak, Zak.
-I am a self-taught student and web developer.
+I am a self-taught Web Developer.
 I'm from Indonesia, currently I work with Codeigniter and Laravel, but in my previous job I also used Vue JS and Microsoft SQL Server.

 ## 🌐 Socials: